 In 2017, there were 8,898 406 MHz ELT activations in the AFRCC area of responsibility and about 98% of those alerts were false alarms.
 Just 122 of the alerts in 2017 were actual distress cases.
 For each false alert, AFRCC specialists put in considerable research and manhours to track down the ELT and owner.
 Each activation is treated as an emergency so each false alert is a distraction and negatively affects other search and rescue missions.
 About 90% of false alerts occur because of beacon mishandling during the testing and maintenance of these systems.

 Whether utilizing a 121.5 MHz or 406 MHz ELT, owners should be familiar with the guidance in the Aeronautical Information Manual and the ELT Advisory Circular as far as preventing false alerts and conducting ELT testing in a responsible way.
-It is also the law for owners of a 406 MHz ELT to register their ELT to allow a faster response to an ELT activation.
+It is also a legal requirement for owners of a 406 MHz ELT to register their ELT to allow a faster response to an ELT activation.
 Additional information can be found in a July 2, 2018, Information for Operators notice from the FAA.
 Good practice for all pilots is to monitor 121.5 MHz when flying and prior to shutting down the aircraft as any activation of a 121.5 MHz ELT, such as due to a hard landing, will be immediately evident.